gradio-app/gradio/guides/05_tabular_data_science_and_plots/using_gradio_with_bigquery.md

 def run_query():
     query_job = client.query(QUERY)
     query_result = query_job.result()
     df = query_result.to_dataframe()
+    # select a subset of columns and converted some columns to standard numpy types
+    df = df[["deaths", "county", "deaths", "confirmed_cases"]].astype({"deaths": np.int64, "confirmed_cases": np.int64})
     return df
 ```

 ## Building a Dashboard for Real-Time Data Analysis

-Once you have a function to query the data, you can use the gr.DataFrame component from the Gradio library to display the results in a tabular format.
+Once you have a function to query the data, you can use the `gr.DataFrame` component from the Gradio library to display the results in a tabular format.
 This is a useful way to inspect the data and make sure that it has been queried correctly.

 Here is an example of how to use the `gr.DataFrame` component to display the results.
 By passing in the `run_query` function to `gr.DataFrame`, we instruct Gradio to run the function as soon as the page loads and show the results.
 In addition, you also pass in the keyword `every` to tell the dashboard to refresh every hour (60*60 seconds).